- By making housing expensive we are condemning ourselves to live boringly

 By basing our economy on real estate we are impoverishing ourselves

-Speculative real estate bubbles are expensive for the wider economy, and they make us all poorer.
+Speculative real estate bubbles are expensive for the wider economy.
+They make us all poorer.
 Housing is killing productivity by increasing the burdens on every other industry (well, maybe apart from the home loan industry.)
 Real estate is not a effective way of “growing the pie” of actual economic productivity.
 Not for nothing do we refer to the effort to increase our share of existing wealth without creating new wealth as rent-seeking.

 Land speculation does not make new things.
 Land speculation does not plug into technological innovation.
 Land speculation does not build factories.
 Rather, land speculation makes factories more expensive, and diverts money away from investment in technology.
 Land speculation means I cannot afford to live near my work and need to spend more time driving to work.
 Land speculation is sucking time, money and life away from us.

 On a personal scale the need to spend all the money on house leads to crazy outcomes regarding our own investments, byt tying us in to semi-compulsory non-diversified investments in real estate.
 Which is risky.
 If investing in property during a speculative bubble, I am at risk of being one of the fools who thinks they know what they are doing, and these investors are at higher risk (Bayer, Mangum, and Roberts 2021).
 There are a lot of things going there, but one key thing to remember is that the typical investor in any Ponzi scheme is the chump who gets in because the people before them made profit.
 So if this entire property thing turns out to be a big Ponzi scheme, then the odds are that I am the chump.
 In which case… see above!
 Minimise the risk!
 Protect my investment by spending my days eradicating any investment-endangering excitement from my neighbourhood.